The question I’m asked most of the time is: “How do I motivate myself to start simplifying? “

-- Often we find that life seems to take over, we get interrupted, things take longer that we anticipated , we get side tracked.
+- Often we find that life seems to take over, we get interrupted, things take longer than we anticipated, we get sidetracked.

-- Our focus is to start in bite sized chunks which fit into our already very busy lives, this allows us to get into the habit of decluttering as we go and prevents us from getting overwhelmed and suffering burnout!
+- Our focus is to start in bite-sized chunks which fit into our already hectic lives; this allows us to get into the habit of decluttering as we go and prevents us from getting overwhelmed and suffering burnout!

-- Our aim is to get the decluttering bug and to look forward to the next time we grab the timer and go !
+- We aim to get the decluttering bug and to look forward to the next time we grab the timer and go!

 My guidelines for success

-- If there anything which just irritates you , for instance the candle you can’t bear the smell of, the unwanted gift, donate it !
+- If there is anything which just irritates you, for instance, the candle you can’t bear the smell of, the unwanted gift, donate it!

-- Throw away anything which is broken or anything which is just rubbish!
+- Throw away anything broken or anything which is just rubbish!

-- Now enjoy the empty space you have created!
+- Now enjoy the space you have created!